Legal Glossary

 Jurisdiction - The authority of a court or judge to render a decision and enforce the law in a particular case.

 Military tribunal - A type of military court designed to try members of enemy forces during wartime.
 The judges are military officers and replace the role of jurors.
-While tribunals can provide for quick trials under conditions of war, many critics say this occurs at the expense of fair justice.

 Nuremberg Principles – A set of guidelines created for the purposes of the Nuremberg Trials, to define War Crimes, Crimes Against Humanity, and Crimes Against Peace.
 The Nuremberg Principles were formulated under the direction of the U.N., and have become a key part of international law in prosecuting cases such as genocide, slavery, torture, deportation, or destruction of property.

-Precedent – In ‘Common Law’ legal systems, a precedent is a decision adopted by a court which will be followed by other courts in subsequent cases with similar circumstances.
+– In ‘Common Law’ legal systems, a precedent is a decision adopted by a court which will be followed by other courts in subsequent cases with similar circumstances.

 Qualified Immunity – A type of immunity protecting government officials from liability in cases where their actions did not violate any clearly established statutory or constitutional laws.

-Section 1983 (also the Civil Rights Act of 1871) – Allows for individuals to sue state officials in State or Federal courts for “the deprivation of any rights, privileges, or immunities secured by the Constitution and laws.”
-The Act was established during Reconstruction in order to enable the prosecution of state officials who would not act against the Klu Klux Klan.
-Today it is most commonly used to prosecute against Government Misconduct, such as unreasonable search and seizure, false arrest, or police brutality.
+– Allows for individuals to sue state officials in State or Federal courts for “the deprivation of any rights, privileges, or immunities secured by the Constitution and laws.”
+The Act was established during Reconstruction to enable the prosecution of state officials who would not act against the Klu Klux Klan.
+Today it is most commonly used to prosecute government misconduct, such as unreasonable search and seizure, false arrest, or police brutality.

 Subject matter jurisdiction – A determination of whether a court has jurisdiction, or the power to render decisions, over claims or disputes.

-- Prescribed or authorized by statute or law, as in a statutory right.
+Statutory - Prescribed or authorized by statute or law, as in a statutory right.

-Title VII of the Civil Rights Act of 1964 – An Act which prohibits discrimination by employers on the basis of race, color, religion, sex or national origin, as well as prohibiting discrimination against an individual because of their association with another person of a particular race, color, religion, sex or national origin.
+– An Act which prohibits discrimination by employers on the basis of race, color, religion, sex or national origin, as well as prohibiting discrimination against an individual because of their association with another person of a particular race, color, religion, sex or national origin.
 The Act also prohibits retaliation against employees who oppose unlawful discrimination.

-Tort- A wrongful act, not including a breach of contract, that results in injury to another's person, property, reputation, or the like, and for which the injured party is entitled to compensation.
+Tort - A wrongful act, not including a breach of contract, that results in injury to another's person, property, reputation, or the like, and for which the injured party is entitled to compensation.

 Torture Victims Protection Act (TVPA) – A statute that allows for the filing of civil suits in United States federal courts against individuals who, acting under actual or apparent authority, or “color of law,” of a foreign nation, committed torture and/or extrajudicial killing.
 The statute requires a plaintiff to show exhaustion of local remedies in the location of the crime, to the extent that such remedies are "adequate and available."
 It does not require that a plaintiff be a U.S. citizen.